-We want to keep our PDS community connected!
-Send us photos, brief videos and reflections that we can share on our PDS digital platforms about on this new chapter of online learning HERE!
+We want to keep our PDS community connected during this time of being apart!
+Send us photos, brief videos and reflections that we can share on our PDS digital platforms HERE!

-Princeton Day School is actively monitoring news and developments related to the coronavirus (COVID-19), including the recommendations of the U.S. Centers for Disease Control and Prevention (CDC) and the New Jersey Department of Health.
 The health and safety of our students, employees and families are our highest priorities.
+Throughout the spring and summer, Princeton Day School has been committed to actively monitoring news and developments related to the coronavirus (COVID-19), including the recommendations of the U.S. Centers for Disease Control and Prevention (CDC) and the New Jersey Department of Health, to determine when and how to resume on campus operations and to what extent.
 Please bookmark and refer to this page regularly for updates and information regarding our preparedness and response as the situation evolves.

 - We began Panthers Online! learning on March 30 and will continue online learning through the end of the 2019-2020 school year in keeping with the Governor's May 4 announcement regarding NJ school closures.

 - All on-campus events and activities through the end of the school year have been canceled or postponed.

 - PDS Summer Programs, our traditional on-campus day camp program, has been cancelled for this summer.

 - Virtual events and activities for students and families were held for several key events this spring and will continue throughout the summer.